-Periods can stop for all sorts of reasons.
+Missed periods can happen for many reasons.
 Most of the time there is no worrying cause.
-As long as you are sure you are not pregnant and you feel well in yourself there is no need for concern.
-If you don't have a period for 3-6 months, or have other symptoms then you should see a doctor.
+As long as you are sure you are not pregnant and you feel well in yourself there is no need for concern if you miss one or two periods.
+If you don't have a period for 3-6 months, or have other symptoms then you should consult a doctor.
 Sometimes periods in teenage girls start later than in others.
-If your periods haven't started by the time you are 16 (or 14 if you have not started developing in other ways such as getting pubic hair and breasts) then see your doctor.
+If your periods haven't started by the time you are 16 (or 14 if you have not started developing in other ways such as getting pubic hair and breasts) then contact your doctor.

 Periods can also be infrequent, erratic or irregular.
 If you bleed between your periods or after sex, or after the menopause, you should discuss this with your doctor.